Heal America Communities

 Tour

-The discussions are hard, revealing, and ultimately redeeming.
-No matter who you are or where you come from, you’re welcome at the Heal America Tour.
-Every event assembles people who are fighting racial injustice with the only weapons that can win: love and redemption.
+The discussions were hard, revealing, and ultimately redeeming.
+No matter who you are or where you come from, all were welcomed at the Heal America Tour.
+Every event assembled people who are fighting racial injustice with the only weapons that can win: love and redemption.